Starbreeder/starbreeder-sdk/README.md

   Loads and validates a config file from `configs/`.
 Returns the validated model (modules may extend `Config`).

 - POST `/initialize`
   Creates root genotypes and uploads them.
-The request must contain a `config_name` and a list of `root_individuals` whose keys match the config’s declared roots.
+The request must contain a `config_name` and a list of `root_individuals` whose keys match the config’s declared root individuals.

 - POST `/evaluate`
   Downloads genotypes, evaluates them via `module.evaluate`, uploads phenotype artifacts, and returns per‑individual statuses.